KittyGiraudel/sass-guidelines/index.md

 ## Selector Nesting

 One particular feature Sass provides that is being overly misused by many developers is *selector nesting*.
-Selector nesting offers a way for stylesheet authors to compute long selectors by nesting shorter selectors within each other.
+Selector nesting offers a way for stylesheet authors to compute long selectors by nesting shorter selectors within each others.
 For instance, the following Sass nesting:

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">